Batman Forever: The Arcade Game: Gameplay

 Taking on the role of either Batman or Robin, players can punch, kick, and use special combination attacks to defeat waves of enemies.
 The special combinations applied to enemies can add up to a possible 150+ hits on a single villain.
 Special weapons, such as Batarangs, can be found throughout the levels.
 It is sectioned off into stages, and arranged with waves of enemies before ending with a boss.

-The game has a two-player mode, which allows both players to use the same character if so desired.
+The game has a two-player mode that allows both players to use the same character if so desired.

 Development

-Acclaim first demonstrated the game at the 1996 American Coin Machine Exposition.
-Batman Forever: The Arcade Game was Acclaim Entertainment's first arcade game.
-It was built on Sega's "Titan" technology, the hardware which formed the foundation for the Sega 32X and Sega Saturn.
+Batman Forever: The Arcade Game, which was Acclaim Entertainment's first arcade game, was first demonstrated at the 1996 American Coin Machine Exposition.
+It was built on Sega's "Titan" technology, the hardware which formed the foundation for the 32X and Sega Saturn.

 Prior to the release of the arcade and home versions, an Atari Jaguar CD port was in development by Probe Entertainment after Atari Corporation and Acclaim announced their partnership in 1995 that included plans to release three titles for the system, but Batman Forever: The Arcade Game was later licensed to Atari Corp. a few months later after the announcement of the partnership and was going to be based upon the PlayStation version that was also in development at the time.
 The port was originally slated to be published around the third quarter of 1995 and was later rescheduled for an April/Q1 1996 release, but work on the port was discontinued sometime in 1995 and was never released.